 Food at the Sanctuary

-While slightly pricey by Thailand standards, the pleasant restaurant at the Sanctuary faces the beach and is renown for a good reason: The vegetarian food and seafood are simply some of the best that you'll find in Thailand.
+Although pricey by Thailand standards, the pleasant restaurant at the Sanctuary faces the beach and is renown for a good reason: The healthy food is simply some of the best you'll find in Thailand.

-Alternatively, you can eat at Spice restaurant located on the Sanctuary grounds.
-The food and ambiance are incredible.
-Unlike the main restaurant, you'll need to pay in cash at Spice.
+The restaurant at the Sanctuary doesn't serve meat; however, the Spice restaurant (evenings only) located on the Sanctuary grounds does have meat on the menu.
+The food and ambiance are excellent.
+You'll need to pay in cash at Spice.

 Don't expect to be very nocturnal while staying at the Sanctuary!
-The kitchen closes at 9 p.m. and the bar closes at 11 p.m., although people often stay up later to socialize.
+The kitchen closes at 9 p.m., and the bar closes at 11 p.m.—although guests often stay up later to socialize.

-The Sanctuary Thailand has a wide range of accommodation spanning different comfort levels and budgets.
-The cheapest option is to stay in the very basic dorm (220 baht) which consists of an open area with mattresses on the floor, each covered with a mosquito net.
-Rooms are available in zorba houses for 350 baht.
-Larger, more luxurious bungalows and houses are available for families and travelers with higher budgets.
+The Sanctuary Thailand has a bewildering number of accommodation choices spanning different comfort levels and budgets.
+The cheapest option is to stay in the very basic shared dorm ($11 baht) which consists of an open area with mattresses on the floor, each covered with a mosquito net.
+Larger, more luxurious bungalows and houses are available for families and travelers with bigger budgets.
+Understandably, many of the high-end options have a minimum stay of five nights in peak season and three nights the rest of the year.

-The Sanctuary does not offer advance booking for the dorms and bungalows, only the houses.
-You must call ahead or simply turn up and take your chances.
+The Sanctuary does not offer advance booking for the dorms and cheaper bungalows, only the houses.
+You must call ahead or send a message on the morning of your arrival or simply turn up and take your chances.

-Alternatively, you can stay at one of the other cheap bungalow operations in the bay or in Haad Yuan, the bay adjacent to Haad Tien.
+Alternatively, you can stay at one of the other cheap bungalow operations down the beach or in Haad Yuan, the bay adjacent to Haad Tien.

 - You won't find an ATM at the Sanctuary.
-You can join one of the many daily boats back to Haad Rin usually consisting of people making money runs to settle their accounts; however, keep in mind that the run will cost you 400 baht round trip plus the usual 150-baht ATM fee in Thailand.
+You can join one of the many daily boats back to Haad Rin usually consisting of people making money runs to settle their accounts; however, keep in mind the run will cost you at least $13 round trip plus the usual $7+ ATM fee in Thailand.
+Going to get money will be inconvenient and cost at least $20—bring a lot of cash with you!

 - A small, family-run shop on the Sanctuary grounds sells snacks, cigarettes, toiletries, and does laundry.
-Because of the need to bring everything in by boat, prices are higher than you'll see in Haad Rin; bring what you need with you.
+Because of the need to bring everything in by boat, prices are higher than you'll see in Haad Rin.
+This isn't a shopping destination; bring what you need with you!

-- Even if you do not wish to attend, the monthly Full Moon Parties at Haad Rin will affect accommodation and transportation throughout the island for days before and after the party.
-Check dates for the Full Moon Party.
+- Even if you have no interest in the party, the monthly Full Moon Party at Haad Rin will affect accommodation and transportation throughout the islands for days before and after the party.
+Be aware if you'll be traveling around the same time as the party.